AmbiqAI/neuralSPOT/docs/index.md

 Autodeploy is highly configurable and also **capable of automatically measuring the power** used by inference (if a joulescope is available) - see the [reference guide](https://github.com/AmbiqAI/neuralSPOT/blob/main/tools/README.md) and [application note](https://github.com/AmbiqAI/neuralSPOT/blob/main/docs/From%20TF%20to%20EVB%20-%20testing%2C%20profiling%2C%20and%20deploying%20AI%20models.md) for more details.

-## NeuralSPOT Structure and Directories
+## neuralSPOT Structure and Directories
-NeuralSPOT consists of the neuralspot libraries, required external components, tools, and examples.
+neuralSPOT consists of the neuralspot libraries, required external components, tools, and examples.

 <p align="center">
 <img src="images/image-20230727151002947.png" alt="layer diagram" style="width:75%;" />